SRSG-Workshops/spreadsheets/_episodes/03-dates-as-data.md

 > ## Exercise
 >
 > Look at the tab 'dates' in the [messy data spreadsheet](../data/messy_survey_data.xls).
-> It contains the copy the 'plot 3' table from the '2014' tab (this is the table that contains the problematic dates).
+> It contains a copy of the 'plot 3' table from the '2014' tab (this is the table that contains the problematic dates).
 > Select one of the cells in "Date collected" column, for example cell 'A3'.
 What is the date Excel thinks is
 > entered?
 What is the year of the date?
 >
 > > ## Solution
 > > Select any cell in "Date collected" column.
 In the field for the cell formula at the top,
-> > Excel will display the value that is stored
-> > internally for this cell.
+> > Excel will display the value that is stored > > internally for this cell.
 > >     ![drag_dates](../fig/dates_missing_year.png)
 > > From the cell that is selected in the figure above, we can see that Excel has stored the date "08/01/2015"
 > > (i.e. 8 January 2015 using the DD/MM/YYYY format).
-> > You can see that even though we expected the year to be 2014 (this was data for year 2014),
+> > This data was meant to pertain to 2014, but Excel has added the year 2015.
 > > the year is actually 2015.
 > >
 > > What happened here is